Justin Jenk: 2008–2013

 Jenk has also worked in the education sector, helping universities improve their performance.
 As a member of the International Advisory Board for the Open University Business School, Jenk helped oversee its global growth strategy.

 In 2012, Jenk was appointed CEO of IFL, the Executive Education unit at Stockholm School of Economics (SSE).
 During Justins short time at SSE EXED the Russian campus was shut down and Justin later had to resign due to an insider trading sentence in Greece.

 Jenk has been a guest-lecturer at both Oxford's Saïd Business School and Geography Department.
-He was Chairman of the Board of Governors of St. Catherine's British School in Athens and is part of the Working Group at Keble College, Oxford.
+He was chairman of the Board of Governors of St. Catherine's British School in Athens and is part of the Working Group at Keble College, Oxford.

-2014 - Present
+2014–present

 Through Raktas, Jenk has continued his interests in: business, technology, finance as well as behavioural/cognitive sciences with their interactions.
 He works as a board member (NED), advisor and business angel in a range of enterprises.
 These include: PlutusGroup (investment management & FinTech), LHV Pank (banking), Arcam (3-D printing, sold to GE), Turbocorp (magnetic bearings, sold to Danfoss), Venturethree and Põhjala Brewery (beer) as well as start-ups in sleep therapy/AI; gaming/VR; mobile apps/AR; SAAS; and blockchain technology for FinTech.
 Jenk is also a public speaker on topical business issues.